krishabasrur123/AlpineHub/sample/README.md

 Then execute:

 `
-mongorestore --uri="mongodb://localhost:27017" \
+mongorestore --uri="mongodb://localhost:27017" --db=mammothdb --collection=mammoth mammoth.bson
-  --db=mammothdb \
-  --collection=mammoth \
-  mammothdb.bson
 `

 This dump will be refreshed periodically.